DorielRivalet/MHFZ_Overlay/FAQ.md

 ## Where do I find my logs or crash files?

-In the folder where `MHFZ_Overlay.exe` is, there should be a log file named `logs.log` and optionally a `MHFZ_Overlay-CrashLog-Date.txt` file with the date of a crash that has occurred.
-These files are useful for debugging the program.
-You should only send the relevant text in the logs when reporting an issue, not the whole file.
+In the folder where `MHFZ_Overlay.exe` is, there should be a `log` folder with a log file named `logs.log`.
+This file is useful for debugging the program.
+You should only send the relevant text in the logs when reporting an issue, not the whole file, so only send the last lines where appropiate.
+Look out for words such as WARN, ERROR, or FATAL.

 ## Does this software support other operating systems?